What is an Independent School?

 Independent schools are a diverse group of non-government schools serving a range of different communities.
 Many Independent schools provide a religious or values-based education.
 Others promote a particular educational philosophy or interpretation of mainstream education.

-The 10,000 students attending independent schools in Tasmania come from a wide range of backgrounds.
+The over 10,000 students that attend independent schools in Tasmania come from a wide range of backgrounds.
 As a sector, independent schools provide an education for all students, and serve a diverse range of communities.

 Tasmanian independent schools include: